kiariendegwa/SDC-Nanodegree-Project-Work/Vehicle-Detection/README.md

 A global image buffer that calculated the heatmap average over every 10 frames was used.
 These heatmaps where used to determine the average heatmap coordinates overwhich a bounding box was overlayed over the corresponding frames.
 This was sufficient in removing erraneous detections and crazy annoying damned jitter.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a series of frames of the video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ![Original image alongside predicted hotspots and training data][image6]

 ---

-### Discussion
+### Discussions

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The reason I chose to approach this problem using U nets is that I liked the idea of having an end to end gradient friendly algorithm.
+The reason I chose to approach this problem using U nets is that I liked the idea of having an end to end algorithm with fast inference times.
-Also this is the 21st century damnit, if you can solve a problem by propagating gradients, you betcha it's gonna work.
-Also this can be extended to detecting all manner of other random objects in a training set.